ps-ssingh/Custodian-example/README.md

 4. Configure AWS SSO by providing AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID

 5. Create a custodian.yml file specifying the resources you want to take action on.
-We have taken a simple example of EC instance which is having tag Custodian-test
+We have taken a simple example of EC2 instance which is having tag Custodian-test

 6. Validate the yaml file
    ```bash